 When canning products with an unknown pH, they must be acidified to a pH of below 4.6 with lemon juice or citric acid.
-Tomatoes, usually considered an acid food, and figs are two examples where the pH values hover near or above 4.6.
+Tomatoes and figs are two examples where the pH values hover near or above 4.6.
 When acidified with lemon juice or citric acid, they may be processed as acid foods making them safe for boiling water bath or atmospheric steam processing.
 Directions from the National Center for Home Food Preservation for acidification of tomato products to insure safe acidity in whole, crushed, or juiced tomatoes state: Use 2 tablespoons of bottled lemon juice or 1/2 teaspoon of citric acid per quart of tomatoes.
 For pints, use 1 tablespoon bottled lemon juice or 1/4 teaspoon citric acid.
 Acid can be added directly to the jars before filling with product.
 Sugar may be used to offset the acid taste, if desired.
-4 tablespoons of a 5 percent acidity vinegar per quart may be used instead of lemon juice or citric acid.
+Four tablespoons of a 5 percent acidity vinegar per quart may be used instead of lemon juice or citric acid.
 However, vinegar will likely cause undesirable flavor changes.
 Tomato salsas must also be acidified.
 To get an idea of how much difference bottled lemon juice makes, see Table 1 in the publication Why Add Lemon Juice to Tomatoes and Salsas Before Canning? by North Dakota State University.

 pH MATTERS WITH JAMS